yilundu/cross_attention_renderer/README.md

 ```

 ## Citation
-If you find our work useful in your research, consider cite:
+If you find our work useful in your research, you can cite the following article:
 ```
 @article{du2023widerender,
           title={Learning to Render Novel Views from